Search

 package.doc

 The package.doc field is the documentation string of the package.
-The first line is a short description and longer documentation proceeds a blank line.
+The first line is used by the different UIs as a short-form description.

 imports